arabellas-craft/arabellas-craft.github.io/_posts/2026-04-15-celtic-reconstructionism-theology-cosmology.md

 Offerings are simple: milk, ale, mead, hazelnuts, wine, apples, oats, butter, pork.
 All are well-attested in the mythology and folklore as preferred by gods and spirits.[^3] Nothing needs to be sourced from a specialty shop.
 Regular, modest practice carries more weight than an elaborate occasional ritual that rarely happens.

 Reciprocity is the underlying concept.
-Offerings are expressions of ongoing relationship, not transactions. *Flaithiúlacht* ([FLAH-hyoo-lacht](https://www.teanglann.ie/en/fuaim/Flaithi%c3%balacht)), meaning hospitality, is both a social virtue and a ritual one in Irish tradition.
+Offerings are expressions of ongoing relationship, not transactions. *Flaithiúlacht* ([FLAH-hyoo-lacht](https://www.teanglann.ie/en/fuaim/Flaithi%c3%balacht){:target="_blank" rel="noopener noreferrer"}), meaning hospitality, is both a social virtue and a ritual one in Irish tradition.
 Laurie puts it plainly: "In the Celtic world, hospitality is a sacred duty."[^3]

 ## Ethics: Where CR Draws Its Moral Framework